bw-math/bw-math/source/assignments/projects/01_GRAPHING_I.rst

     - Ludwig Wittgenstein

-In this lab, you will get familiar with the statistical plotting features of **Python** using several famous datasets from the history of science.
+In this lab, you will get familiar with the statistical plotting features of **Python** using a dataset we have already seen.

 .. _project_one_instructions: